A molecular basis of somatotopic map formation

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Somatotopy is a recurring organisational feature of the somatosensory system where adjacent neurons and their connections represent adjacent regions of the body.
 The molecular mechanisms governing the formation of such “body maps” remain largely unknown.
-Here we demonstrate that the cell surface proteins teneurin-3 and latrophilin-2 are expressed in opposing gradients in multiple somatotopic maps in the mouse, including within the dorsal horn of the spinal cord.
+Here we demonstrate that the cell surface proteins teneurin-3 and latrophilin-2 are expressed in opposing gradients aligning with the somatotopic map in the dorsal horn of the mouse spinal cord.
 Genetic manipulation of these proteins in spinal dorsal horn or sensory neurons distorts the somatotopy of neuronal connections and impairs accurate localisation of a noxious stimulus on the surface of the body.
-Our work provides the foundation for a molecular model of somatotopic map formation and insights into their function in the localisation of somatosensory stimuli or topognosis.
+Our work provides the foundation for a molecular model of somatotopic map formation and insights into the role of somatotopic maps in the ability to accurately locate somatosensory stimuli or topognosis.